Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWizard-c.rst

 Creating Non-Linear Wizards
 ---------------------------

 Some wizards are more complex in that they allow different traversal paths based on the information provided by the user.
 The `License Wizard <https://doc.qt.io/qt-6/qtwidgets-dialogs-licensewizard-example.html>`_ example illustrates this.
-It provides five wizard pages; depending on which options are selected, the user can reach different pages.
+It provides several wizard pages; depending on which options are selected, the user can reach different pages.

 .. image:: ../../../images/licensewizard-flow.png